fdd26/Exchange-Beep/README.md

   Click Turn On and follow the instructions to set up Linux.
   This will take a few minutes.

+  Re-enable Crostini graphical support by going to Settings -> Linux (Beta) and toggling the option that says "Allow Linux apps to run" if it was disabled.

   Step 2: Update Debian Linux packages
   ------------------------------------